June 27, 2020

 Conventional textiles, like cotton found in non medical-grade masks, can inadvertently provide a landing surface for viruses and bacteria, increasing the risk of transmission.
 Myant’s masks, however, have a hydrophobic outer layer that repels pathogens and stains.
 Despite the added protection, the mask is surprisingly breathable.

 The need for widespread testing is taxing the ability of cities to safely reopen.
-To meet the exploding demand for testing stations, Brooklyn-based architects SITU adapted the benefits of the suburban drive-thru to an urban, walk-through model.
-Their screening booths would need to be quick, safe, effective, and able to process as many people as possible.
+To meet the exploding demand for testing stations, the designers at Eleven LLC adapted the benefits of the suburban drive-thru to an urban, walk-through model.
+Their screening booths had to be quick, safe, effective, and able to process as many people as possible.
 Here is their solution:

 “Each booth is equipped with a clear acrylic window that separates spaces for the medical practitioner and the patient.
 Sealed onto the partition, durable elbow-length gloves allow evaluation and testing of patients without direct contact.
 The window allows use of various equipment (e.g. stethoscope, pulse-ox, O2 sat, nasal swabs, etc.).
 The medical practitioner’s side of the booth opens to a controlled space reserved solely for medical staff, thereby reducing the need for already scarce PPE.
 On the patients’ side, the booth is decontaminated between exams to mitigate exposure for the next user.”

 Eleven’s has been deployed at medical facilities around the city, giving the designers valuable feedback from working professionals, which they’ve used to refine their design.